mocnik-science/osm-vis/README.md

 * **[http://osm-vis.geog.uni-heidelberg.de](http://osm-vis.geog.uni-heidelberg.de)**, and
 * **[http://projects.mocnik-science.net/osm-vis/](http://projects.mocnik-science.net/osm-vis/)**.

+## Scientific Publications

+The following publication is related to OSMvis:

+* F.-B. Mocnik, A. Zipf, M. Raifer: **The OpenStreetMap folksonomy and its evolution.** Geo-spatial Information Science 20(3), 2017, 219–230

 ## Data

 The data that is visualized can either be mined as described in the following section, or by downloading it from the following repository: